-The VWHDC appears to have accepted the correlation between provision of strategic employment land and delivery of jobs without any scrutiny.
+The VWHDC appears to have accepted these job figures without any scrutiny.

 A recent planning application for 200 homes in Leicestershire in which the planning Inspector Jonathan G King said he could "place little or no reliance" on the local SHMA (produced by GL Hearn) and was unable to give it "Significant weight in the determination of the application".
 (SOURCE: http://majorapps.planningportal.gov.uk/wp-content/uploads/documents/2425527/S62A-2014-0001%20-%20Statement%20of%20Reasons.pdf).
 The Inspector also noted that SHMAs should not take into account the "aspirational employment growth of the Local Enterprise Partnership (LEP)" (Paragraph 26).